SanthoshKumarM-0520/Banking-Web-App/README.md

-# Banking Application using Java8, Spring Boot, Spring Security and H2 DB
+# Banking Application using Java and Spring Boot

 RESTful API to simulate simple banking operations.